 Opt For A Single Product

 While mixing different products containing salicylic acid and niacinamide is not advisable, you can look for a pre-made formula that combines both ingredients.
-These products are expertly formulated to ensure stability and effectiveness, often with disclosed pH levels.

-However, it’s important to note that the potency of such a product may be slightly lower than using individual products.
 The concentration of active ingredients, including salicylic acid and niacinamide, may be reduced somewhat, and the pH level may not be as acidic.

-Apply Them at Different Times of Day
+Apply Them At Different Times Of The Day

 If you prefer using separate products to maximize results, you can apply salicylic acid and niacinamide at different times of the day.
 Both ingredients are safe for use during the day or at night, depending on your preference.

-On the other hand, salicylic acid should be applied separately from higher-pH products, allowing a 30-minute interval for it to work at its acidic pH level.
 This waiting period is often easier to incorporate into a nighttime routine.
 After cleansing, apply salicylic acid to bare skin, then wait 30 minutes before proceeding with hydrating serums or night creams.

 Apply Them on Alternate Mornings or Nights

-Another approach is to use salicylic acid and niacinamide on alternate mornings or nights.
+Another approach is to use niacinamide and salicylic acid on alternate mornings or nights.
 For example, one morning, you can apply salicylic acid after cleansing, and the next morning, use niacinamide.
-You can also follow the same pattern for nighttime applications based on what suits your skincare routine best.

 Apply Them 30 Minutes Apart